Supported TR Genotypers

 , butP(A/B) = P(A|B) + P(B|A) < P(C|D) + P(D|C) = P(C/D)

 .
 TRTools currently does not take this into account and just uses the phased genotypes returned by Beagle.
-If you deem this to be an issue, feel free to submit PRs to help TRTools take this into account (see the Contributing docs).For callers which return sequences, not just lengths (e.g. HipSTR), if there are loci with multiple plausible sequences of the same length, then its possible that the most probable genotype returned by Beagle does not have the most probable length.
+If you would like to add functionality to support this, feel free to submit PRs to help TRTools take this into account (see the Contributing docs).For callers which return sequences, not just lengths (e.g. HipSTR), if there are loci with multiple plausible sequences of the same length, then it’s possible that the most probable genotype returned by Beagle does not have the most probable length.
 For example, the following could be true of a single haplotype:

 Len(S_1) = L_1, Len(S_2) = L_1, Len(S_3) = L_2